Speaking and Teaching

-Use the form at the bottom of this page if you’re interested in booking me for a speaking engagement or a teaching workshop.
-I have a “Meditation for Fidgety Skeptics” workshop / talk that I’ve rolled out to different audiences, from cops to Google execs to random assemblages of curious humans.
+Please use the form at the bottom of this page if you have a meditation-related question, or you’re interested in booking me for a speaking or teaching engagement.
+I have a “Meditation for Fidgety Skeptics” workshop and talk that I’ve rolled out to different audiences, from police officers to Google executives to random assemblages of curious humans.
 I love doing these.
-Bottom line: no matter how short the engagement, it will always involve you learning to meditate!

 See my event calendar if you’re interested in attending one of my other workshops, classes, or retreats.

-There are also many meditation apps out there.
+There are also many good meditation apps out there.
 Insight Timer is free.
-10% Happier – the one I’m on – has guided meditation videos from many great teachers.
-Their monthly subscription fee includes live support from a team of experienced meditation instructors, an interesting resource, and one version of the future of practice support (I imagine a meditation teacher call centre, everyone on their Zen headsets, the office filled with throw cushions and wind chimes).
+10% Happier – the one I’m on – is excellent, professionally curated with guided meditation videos from some of the best teachers in North America.
+Their monthly subscription fee includes live support from a team of experienced meditation instructors.

-I also just finished writing v.2 of the CEC’s “Community Practice Activation Kit,” available for free here.
+I also recently finished writing v.2 of the CEC’s free “Community Practice Activation Kit“.
 The kit includes tips on how to write and guide meditation, how to work with meditation-related challenges, and lots of other practical information.
 Our hope is to inspire people around the world to start up their own practice groups, in a way that’s uniquely responsive to their local needs and context.

 Finally, although I can’t respond to all the people who reach out, I do read every email.
 I especially enjoy reading brief notes from people whom I’ve helped, directly or indirectly.
 Life is short, and love keeps me trucking along.